Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- Can add images from gallery in portfolio page
+- Added create portfolio page
-- Can upload images to firestore
+- Added portfolio collection to firestore
+- Added ability to enlarge image to fit screen when clicked
-- Can view all images selected
+- Replaced listview that shows the images selected with a gridview
-- Got a reference to download link of images uploaded
+- Added ability to long press delete image after being received in the app

 ## (  ) Creating and Styling the layouts